Psychokinesis (film): Release

+Reception

-Critical reception
+Critical response

 Richard Gray from The Reel Bits gave the film 4 stars out of 5, and called the film "A fresh take on a superhero origin story that combines sharp social commentary, comedy, and some impressively scaled action sequences."
-Donnia Harrington from Comic Book Debate also gave the film 4 stars out of 5 and wrote that the film "hooks you with its story and its characters and is unapologetically aware that this isn’t Captain America.
-This isn’t Superman.
+Donnia Harrington from Comic Book Debate also gave the film 4 stars out of 5 and wrote that the film "hooks you with its story and its characters and is unapologetically aware that this isn't Captain America.
+This isn't Superman.
 This is Seok-heon, average joe with above average abilities."
 Common Sense Media gave the film 4 stars out of 5 as well, and called it "an enjoyable movie for mature teens and up."
 In another 4 stars out of 5 review, Emmanuel Báez from Cinefiloz.com wrote "The director of the mega global success Train to Busan now takes another trend theme in commercial cinema - in this case, that of superheroes - and adds his own condiments to form a fairly solid story that only takes advantage of its premise to tell a story that is much more interesting in the background."
-Rohan Naahar from Hindustan Times gave the film 3.5 stars out of 5, writing "It’s part redemption tale, part superhero origin story and especially in that showdown at the end, part Western.
-It’s another promising movie by Yeon Sang-ho, who has established himself as one of the most exciting voices to emerge out of this Golden Age of Korean cinema."
+Rohan Naahar from Hindustan Times gave the film 3.5 stars out of 5, writing "It's part redemption tale, part superhero origin story and especially in that showdown at the end, part Western.
+It's another promising movie by Yeon Sang-ho, who has established himself as one of the most exciting voices to emerge out of this Golden Age of Korean cinema."